Morris dance: Other traditions

 Other forms include Molly dance from Cambridgeshire.
 Molly dance, which is associated with Plough Monday, is a parodic form danced in work boots and with at least one Molly man dressed as a woman.
 The largest Molly Dance event is the Whittlesea Straw Bear Festival, established in 1980, held at Whittlesey in Cambridgeshire in January.

 There is also Stave dancing from the south-west and the Abbots Bromley Horn Dance.

-Another expression of the Morris tradition is Vessel Cupping.
-This was practised in the East Riding of Yorkshire until the 1920s.
-It was a form danced by itinerant ploughboys in sets of three or four, about the time of Candlemas.

 Additionally, there is a specifically Welsh version of the art that is distinct from the Borders Morris style.
 This style is called Nantgarw tradition after a small village in the Taff Valley.
 One Nantgarw dance, Y Caseg Eira, is derived directly from notes made on traditional Welsh dances from the 1890s.
 These notes were made by Ceinwen Thomas in the 1950s from the childhood recollections of her mother, Catherine Margretta Thomas.
 Others are more modern inventions made in the style of older dances.
 Dances in the Nantgarw style include; Caseg Eira (The Snow Mare), Hela'r Sgwarnog (Hunting The Hare) and Ty Coch Caerdydd (The Red House of Cardiff).